Bourkekev/ms4-power-fitness-gym/README.md

 The live deployed site can be found here -

+## Research

+I researched numerous gym and eCommerce websites for inspiration for site structure, features and style.
+A list of the most relevant inspiring sites can be found at the bottom of this document [here](#Design-and-Research).

+I also found a couple of very interesting case studies for designing an eCommerce store, one for a [sporting goods](https://medium.com/swlh/designing-my-first-e-commerce-website-ux-case-study-9c1cd1a9a95) website and another for a [toy store](https://uxdesign.cc/designing-an-e-commerce-site-for-a-toy-store-a-ux-case-study-d244f891d028) site.
+These gave some great insight into how a professional team of UX designers would approach designing an eCommerce website, from the brief all the way through to layout wireframes.

+I tried to keep all of what I liked or learned in mind while going through the following UX process.

 ## UX

 I wanted the site to have 3 main overarching features.
  - [x] Users should be able to browse by category or search the site for products.
  - [x] Users should be able to purchase these products.
  - [x] If they like, users should be able to register and login to the site.
- - [x] Users should ahve the option to manage their gym membership.
+ - [x] Users should have the option to manage their gym membership.

 ### User Stories